apache/infrastructure-website/content/pages/bug-writing-guide.md

   - <a href="https://issues.apache.org/jira/" target="_blank">Jira</a>
   - <a href="https://issues.apache.org/bugzilla/" target="_blank">BugZilla</a>

 Infra itself uses Jira.
+To submit a ticket for Infra, ...

+.
 Projects can use either system.
 If the bug you found is in a project's application or website, you need to find out where that project tracks its bugs.

-, so to request a Jira or BugZilla instance for your project, create a <a href="https://issues.apache.org/jira/browse/INFRA" target="_blank">Jira ticket</a> with the necessary details:, Bugzilla and Jira.

 Why You Should Read This